Ninth-seeded Iowa continues improbable March run, beating Nebraska 77-71 to reach Elite Eight

 “We missed some good looks,” Hoiberg said.
 “I’ll go back and watch it at some point and see what we could have done better, but (it) seemed like they made all the open shots at the end, we didn’t.
 Again, that happens in this game.
 Unfortunately, that was the result tonight.”

-The teams split their previous meetings this season, but it will be the Hawkeyes who move on and try to represent the Big Ten in the Final Four — with possibly another conference rival standing in their way.
+The teams split their previous meetings this season, but it will be the Hawkeyes who move on and try to represent the Big Ten in the Final Four.
+One way or another, the league is guaranteed to win the South this year.

 Coaches praise each other